-Life as parents or adults anyway, is so full of juggling between commitments and priorities from morning to night, that a day in the middle of the week, which in any case is always too short, seems totally unsuitable for hardcore romance with delivering a perfect gift, a romantic dinner and everything else in the protocol.
+Life as a parent, or as an adult for that matter, is so full of juggling commitments and priorities from morning to night that a day in the middle of the week, which is always too short anyway, seems totally unsuitable for hardcore romance with the delivery of a perfect gift, a romantic dinner and all the rest of the protocol.

 From my point of view...
-If we are lucky that we do not forget something urgent (let's say the dentist's appointment, or which of us picks up the children after school), then the evening cuddle in front of the TV with a glass of wine and our favorite series, will be a great victory.
-Maybe I will propose to open the box of chocolates that he got for his birthday.
-And it's totally possible that when we'll watch the series, he'll fall asleep leaning on my shoulder, ha, ha...
-I wasn't meant to be jamming, but this is pretty much all the romance that we'll sincerely manage to perform on this day.
+If we are lucky enough not to forget anything urgent (like the dentist's appointment or which one of us will pick up the kids after school), then the evening cuddling in front of the TV with a glass of wine and our favourite series will be a great victory.
+I might suggest opening the box of chocolates he got for his birthday.
+And it's quite possible that he'll fall asleep leaning on my shoulder while we watch the series, ha, ha...
+I shouldn't be interrupting, but that's pretty much all the romance we're going to manage on this day.

-Generally speaking, we do not like big celebrations in a classic way (anniversaries, birthdays, holidays ...), where we have to force ourselves into high emotional states and be super productive with the ideas and performance, just 'cause this dictates the date on the calendar.
-Yes, we do celebrate something we want to remember, but we'll make it in our own pace and under our terms.
+In general, we don't like big celebrations in the classic sense (anniversaries, birthdays, holidays...) where we have to force ourselves into high emotional states and be super productive with ideas and performance just because it's the date on the calendar.
+Yes, we're celebrating something we want to remember, but we're doing it at our own pace and on our own terms.

 What about you?
 How do you feel about Valentine's Day and other celebrations?
-At any rate or form, hope you have a wonderful day!
+If you don't mind, share your views on our Instagram or Facebook page.
+In any case, I hope you have a wonderful day!

 You might like also...